autonity/docs.autonity.org/content/docs/account-holders/setup-autcli/_index.md

 The recommended way of interacting with the Autonity network if via the [`aut` CLI tool](https://github.com/autonity/autcli), which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
 In general it only needs to be installed on _local_ machines, to connect to the RPC endpoint of an Autonity Go Client (either your own node, or a node providing public RPC access).

-For full details and for trouble-shooting, see the [`aut` CLI repository](https://github.com/autonity/autcli).
+For full details and to report any issues, see the [`aut` CLI repository](https://github.com/autonity/autcli).

 ## Installation {#install}